Arthur Vining Davis Foundations

 Strategic Positioning:

 According to Inside Philanthropy, the foundations are "a relatively accessible and supportive funder that likes to help its grantees grow long-term over several years."
-Organizations with longstanding partnerships tend to receive larger grant amounts, suggesting that successful initial grants can lead to multi-year relationships.
+Organisations with longstanding partnerships tend to receive larger grant amounts, suggesting that successful initial grants can lead to multi-year relationships.

 Alignment with Current Initiatives: